 Non-storm water NPDES dischargers with reasonable potential for acute toxicity would not be allowed to substitute a flow-through acute toxicity testing system for routine monitoring for acute toxicity.
 However, a Regional Water Board would have the discretion to consider if a discharger is using or is required to use a flow-through acute toxicity testing system, when determining the appropriate routine monitoring frequency for acute toxicity.

-Table 5-5.
-Routine Monitoring Frequency